uikit/uikit-site/docs/pages/less.md

 # Less files

-<p class="uk-text-lead">A separate Bower UIkit repository contains all distribution files including Less source files.</p>
+<p class="uk-text-lead">A separate Bower package contains all UIkit distribution files including Less source files, but omits source and build files that you will not need.</p>

 ## Install with Bower